 - 1. Establish a collegial relationship with the preceptor. - 2.
 Establish the student's preceptorship objectives. - 3.
-Clarify the role, expectations, and responsibilities of both parties. - Provide course instructor with a signed Clinical Preceptor Agreement form for each preceptor, each semester on or before the first day of clinical scheduled. - 5.
-Provide the instructor, site visitor, preceptor, and clinical site with date and times for clinical date agreed upon. - 6.
-Request an orientation to the clinical site, if not completed before first day at each clinical site. - 7.
-Act and dress professionally and wear a CSU Pueblo name tag.
-(See Dress Code section)

-- 8. Be responsible to know, meet and communicate course objectives to the preceptor. - 9.
-Identify personal and professional educational needs, interest, and agreed upon individual daily learning objectives with each preceptor to structure the student clinical experience. - 10.
+Clarify the role, expectations, and responsibilities of both parties. - 4.
+Provide course instructor with a signed Clinical Preceptor Agreement form for each preceptor, each semester on or before the first day of clinical scheduled. - 5.
+Provide the instructor, site visitor, preceptor and clinical site with dates and times for clinical dates agreed upon. - 6.
+Request an orientation to clinical site, if not completed before first day at each clinical site. - 7.
+Act and dress professionally and wear a CSU-Pueblo name tag.
+(See Dress Code Section) - 8.
+Be responsible to know, meet, and communicate course objectives to the preceptor. - 9.
+Identify personal and professional educational needs, interests, and agreed upon individual daily learning objectives with each preceptor to structure the student clinical experience. - 10.
 Arrive on time and adapt to the usual work pattern of the practice. - 11.
 Complete the designated number of clinical hours as agreed upon with each preceptor and required in the course syllabi. - 12.
 Review the planned patient schedule with the preceptor each clinical day.
 Discuss pertinent patient information.
 Plan time for each patient, documentation, and preceptor feedback. - 13.
-Identify, evaluate, and manage common acute conditions, emergent, stable chronic, and complex conditions. - 14.
+Identify, evaluate, and manage common acute conditions, emergent, stable chronic and complex conditions. - 14.
 Determine health promotion and disease prevention knowledge and practices to identify patient and family risk factors. - 15.
 Develops health education and health promotion interventions. - 16.
 Evaluate psychosocial factors related to patient condition. - 17.
-Identify health care needs within the context of the sociocultural environment.
-Recognize the influences of cultural diversity in health care and provide care to vulnerable populations. - 18.
+Identify health care needs within the context of the sociocultural environment. - 18.
 Recognize the influences of cultural diversity in health care and provide care to vulnerable populations. - 19.
 Collaborate with other health care professionals in the plan of care and make appropriate referrals. - 20.
 Present findings clearly and concisely, focusing on the reason for the contact.
 Document using legible notes when recording data in the patient's records. - 21.
 Maintain all clinical program requirements (pre-clinical orientation, ACLS, PALS, CPR, immunizations, etc.).
-All certification requirements (CPR, ACLS, PALS, etc.) requirements must be updated and complete before the first day of any clinical rotation.
-Annual drug and background screen must be completed annually on or prior to the renewal due date. - 22.
-Contact the preceptor and faculty immediately regarding problems during the preceptorship. - 23.
-Complete clinical schedule update and additions to the weekly clinical plan and e-log clinical documentation each week, or as directed by course syllabus.
-Only the Graduate Nursing Program Assistant is permitted to enter preceptors into e-logs. - 24.
+All certification (CPR, ACLS, PALS, etc.) requirements must be updated and complete before the first day of any clinical rotation.
+Annual drug

+- and background screens must be completed by annually on or prior to the renewal due date. - 22.
+Contact preceptor and faculty immediately regarding problems during the preceptorship. - 23.
+Complete clinical schedule updates and additions to the weekly clinical plan and e-log clinical documentation each week, or as directed by course syllabus.
+Only the Nursing Graduate Program Assistant is permitted to enter preceptors into e-logs. - 24.
 DO Not alter or change e-log records after the end of each semester.
-This is considered academic dishonesty (See University Catalog: Academic Dishonesty). - 25.
+This is considered academic dishonesty (See University Catalog: Academic Dishonesty) - 25.
 Remain at the site until the work is completed. - 26.
-Adhere to all clinical and program policies and procedures outlined in the graduate student nursing handbook and university policies. - 27.NP student will email electronic preceptor evaluation request to gradnursing@csupueblo.edu at least one week prior to planned final scheduled clinical date with preceptor.
+Adhere to all clinical and program policies and procedures outlined in the graduate student nursing handbook and university policies. - 27.
+NP student will email electronic preceptor evaluation request to gradNursing@csupueblo.edu at least one week prior to planned final scheduled clinical date with preceptor.
+Include in each email request: students name, preceptor name, preceptor email address, last date schedule for clinical hours with preceptor, course number, semester, and year.
+The electronic evaluation link will be sent to preceptor's email. - 28.
+All clinical paperwork must be complete by the Friday at 5 pm prior to finals week (fall and spring semesters) and the last week of the summer semester.